OleksandrKucherenko/if.sample/doc/adr/0010-feature-toggle-integration.md

 - Keep declaration of feature toggles in separate file, for easier updates
 - We should demonstrate three use cases:
   - enable/disable feature - enable/disable call of vehicle service; (USE_VEHICLE_SERVICE)
-  - a/b testing - demonstrate as switching between MockInsuranceRepository and RedisInsuranceRepository for 50% of the request (request DB for insurance data); (USE_REDIS_INSURANCE_REPOSITORY)
+  - a/b testing - demonstrate as switching between MockInsuranceRepository and RedisInsuranceRepository for 50% of the request (request DB for insurance data); (USE_REDIS_INSURANCE_REPOSITORY, custom LimitedABTestingStrategy with 50% of the request and 100 max activations)
-  - green/blue deployment - will be used by CI/CD, we will access feature flag by REST API; (GREEN_BLUE_DEPLOYMENT)
+  - green/blue deployment - will be used by CI/CD, we will access feature flag by REST API; (GREEN_BLUE_DEPLOYMENT, GradualActivationStrategy with 5% of the request)

 ## Consequences